danwerner21/UniFLEX/Software/Kernels/README.md

 Here are the UniFLEX kernel versions.

-uf_63_1 is the first kernel in native 6309 mode.
-Some functions use 6309 instructions, but there is a lot to win.

 Your kernel may support the following devices:

 c 0 x   ttyxx  tty ports 00...08